DyingShades/justinluong.com/index.md

       Dr. Luong's lab focuses on adapting restoration practices for changing climates, integrating management, and socio-economic perspectives to understand rangeland ecology.
 Lab members engage in hands-on, in-field learning opportunities in greenhouses and with practitioners that inform real-world rangeland restoration and management projects to cultivate a diverse and inclusive learning environment.
     </p>
     <ul class="intro-bullets">
-  <li>Restoration and Global Change: We study how to adapt restoration for changing climates and invasive species with field and greenhouse approaches to assist with management concerns and special status species.</li>
+  <li>Restoration and Global Change: We study how to adapt restoration for changing climates and invasive species with field and greenhouse studies to target management concerns and special status species.</li>
       <br>
   <li>GRASS Net: A practitioner community focused on restoring diverse biodiversity and coordinating restoration of California grasslands to increase the scale and success of grassland restoration</li>
       <br>